valkey-io/valkey-doc/docs/data-types/streams.md

 A Stream, like any other Redis data structure, is asynchronously replicated to replicas and persisted into AOF and RDB files.
 However what may not be so obvious is that also the consumer groups full state is propagated to AOF, RDB and replicas, so if a message is pending in the master, also the replica will have the same information.
 Similarly, after a restart, the AOF will restore the consumer groups' state.

-However note that Redis streams and consumer groups are persisted and replicated using the Redis default replication, so:
+However note that Streams and consumer groups are persisted and replicated using the Redis default replication, so:

 * AOF must be used with a strong fsync policy if persistence of messages is important in your application.
 * By default the asynchronous replication will not guarantee that `XADD` commands or consumer groups state changes are replicated: after a failover something can be missing depending on the ability of replicas to receive the data from the master.
 * The `WAIT` command may be used in order to force the propagation of the changes to a set of replicas.
 However note that while this makes it very unlikely that data is lost, the Redis failover process as operated by Sentinel or Redis Cluster performs only a *best effort* check to failover to the replica which is the most updated, and under certain specific failure conditions may promote a replica that lacks some data.

-So when designing an application using Redis streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating whether it is safe enough for your use case.
+So when designing an application using Streams and consumer groups, make sure to understand the semantical properties your application should have during failures, and configure things accordingly, evaluating whether it is safe enough for your use case.

 ## Removing single items from a stream